======================================================================

 *Jean Valjean: John Owen-Jones, Drew Sarich

-*Javert: Robert Hunt, Drew Sarich
+*Javert: Ben Davis, Robert Hunt, Drew Sarich

 *Fantine: Judy Kuhn, Lea Salonga